 Ingredients: tomato sauce, cider vinegar, dry mustard powder, paprika, liquid smoke, garlic or garlic paste, low carb sweetener, salt, pepper.

 This great recipe has fewer ingredients than some, making it a bit more wallet-friendly, and you are likely to have most of them already in your store cupboard.
 The sauce has a wonderful smoky flavor with the tang of tomato and a hint of sweetness and it goes really well stirred into pulled pork and served on a lettuce wrap for a delicious keto lunch or at your family barbecue.

-Because you are using broth as the base of this sauce it ends up tasting more savory than some, but can still be used in the same ways as other BBQ sauces.
 It makes a great coating for chicken drumsticks and can even be used as a condiment at the dinner table.
 If you like your sauce sweet, you can use the sweeteners listed or add in some raw honey or maple syrup, depending on your diet.

 – The Keto Cookbook

 Ingredients: apple cider vinegar, low-sugar ketchup, garlic powder, onion powder, smoked paprika, ground cumin, sea salt, liquid stevia.